 A trade mark is used to distinguish the goods or services of one company from another.
-You can register your trade mark to protect your brand, for example, the name of your product or service, a phrase, or logo.
+You can register your trade mark to protect your brand e.g. the name of your product or service, a phrase, or logo.
 Early knowledge of whether a similar brand, name or logo exists ensures that we can design something that is unique to you and avoid the risk of any delays should anything similar emerge as your product develops.

 Why do I need a trade mark?